-Hierarchy Feature Desirable Route Infrastructure Minimum Route Infrastructure Footpaths of both sides of road adjacent to the generators within the Primary Pedestrian Activity Zone of full width between the property line and kerb line (typically 3-4 m).
-Footpaths of both sides of road adjacent to the Primary Pedestrian Activity Zone of 2 m widths.
+Hierarchy Feature Desirable Route Infrastructure Minimum Route Infrastructure Primary Pedestrian Activity Zone Footpaths of both sides of the road adjacent to the generators within the Primary Pedestrian Activity Zone of full width between the property line and kerb line (typically 3-4 metre).
+Footpaths of both sides of road adjacent to the Primary Pedestrian Activity Zone of 2 metre widths.
 Multiple assisted road crossings (pedestrian crossings or refuges).
 Assisted road crossings where required by high traffic volumes.
-Footpath on the side of the road adjacent to the Activity Generator of 2 m widths.
-Footpath on the side of the road adjacent to the Activity Generator of 1.2 m widths.
+Secondary Pedestrian Activity Generators Footpath on the side of the road adjacent to the Activity Generator of 2 metre widths.
+Footpath on the side of the road adjacent to the Activity Generator of 1.2 metre widths.
 Assisted road crossings at all Activity Generators.
 Assisted road crossings where required by high traffic volumes and/or pedestrian types.
-Footpath on the side of the road adjacent to the Activity Generator of 1.2 m widths.
-Footpath on the side of the road adjacent to the Activity Generator of 1.0 m widths.
+Tertiary Pedestrian Activity Generators Footpath on the side of the road adjacent to the Activity Generator of 1.2 metre widths.
+Footpath on the side of the road adjacent to the Activity Generator of 1.0 metre widths.
 Assisted road crossings where required by high traffic volumes and/or pedestrian types.
 Assisted road crossings where required by high traffic volumes and/or pedestrian types.
-Footpath on one side of the road of 2 m widths, footpath on other side of the road of 1.2 m widths.
-Footpath on one side of the road of 1.2 m widths.
+Primary Pedestrian Routes Footpath on one side of the road of 2 metre widths, footpath on other side of the road of 1.2 metre widths.
+Footpath on one side of the road of 1.2 metre widths.
 Assisted road crossings at most cross streets.
 Assisted road crossings at major cross streets with high traffic volumes.
 Directional signage to Primary Pedestrian Activity Zones, Secondary and Tertiary Activity Generators for pedestrians.
 Directional signage to Primary Pedestrian Activity Zones for pedestrians.